mosedejavu/airspace-hugo/exampleSite/content/english/_index.md

     designation: CEO-Planet3R
     content: We have been able to bridge the gap by providing solutions to the problems other existing solutions were not looking into.
-  - name: Rose Rio
+  - name: Adejoke Lasisi
-    image: images/clients/avater-3.jpg
+    image: images/img-20180814-wa0002.jpg
-    designation: CEO-Themefisher
+    designation: CEO-Planet3R
-    content: This Company created an e-commerce site with the tools to make our business a success, with innovative ideas we feel that our site has unique elements that make us stand out from the crowd.
+    content: We weave Plastic and Textile Wastes Into beautiful bespoke and avant grade products for the art savvy.

 ---